ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit pipelines describe ID`

 - This command will describe the topology of the pipeline.
-- It requires having conduit previously running.
+- It requires having Conduit previously running.
 - It requires the pipeline id as argument.

 #### Arguments